-Use this handy assessment to to evaluate how well a person is prepared for an advancement in his or her career.
+Use the handy Career Attitudes & Strategies Inventory (CASI) assessment to to evaluate how well a person is prepared for an advancement in his or her career.
 Use it to evaluate:

 - Job Satisfaction

 - Interpersonal Abuse

 - Work Involvement

 - Risk-Taking Style

 - Dominant Style

 This test provides the answers you need to make informed counselling and career decisions.